Before we can continue, we need to set up a development environment.

 Why is everyone who comes to The Odin Project ‘forced’ to switch to Linux or macOS for development?
 Are there no web developers out there who use Windows as their main operating system?

 The answer to that question is: well, not that many.
 One of the reasons is that Ruby (on Rails) and Node.js, popular backend technologies taught by The Odin Project and widely used in the larger web development community, are open source projects that explicitly expect to run on an open-source (UNIX-based) platform.
-And while Apple’s operating systems have all included the XNU kernel, originally based on the FreeBSD flavor of UNIX since the transition from System 9 to Mac OS X in 2001, Microsoft has only recently commited to embracing open source and providing more support for the way people approach web development today.
+And while Apple’s operating systems have all included the XNU kernel, originally based on the FreeBSD flavor of UNIX since the transition from System 9 to Mac OS X in 2001, Microsoft has only recently committed to embracing open source and providing more support for the way people approach web development today.

 One of the biggest features added in Windows 10 was the Windows Subsystem for Linux (WSL), which is a Linux command line within Windows.
 Setting up a development environment inside WSL is not beginner friendly, though, which is why The Odin Project chooses not to recommend and/or support this approach.
 All instructions you encounter here will assume you’re running either MacOS or Linux.
 Using WSL with these instructions may cause problems we are not able to help you resolve.